Read about the range of issues in the area, from non-ideal health situations to a lack of transportation options.

 One of Mayor Michael Bloomberg’s initiatives among many in his PlaNYC effort in 2007 was to have every New Yorker living within a 10-minute walk of a park or playground.

-In 2013, the DOHMH asked participants in the Community Health Survey if they had exercised at all during a seven day week period.
+In 2013, the Department of Health and Mental Hygiene (DOHMH) asked participants in the Community Health Survey if they had exercised at all during a seven-day period.
 People in Eastern Brooklyn and Southwest Queens did not exercise enough despite being next to the Jamaica Bay Greenway and Highland Park.
 The community may not have adequate facilities or may discouraged by a range of factors, real or perceived, in the environment.

 According to the same 2013 DOHMH Community Health Survey, 30% of Brooklyn and 35% of Queens is overweight and (27% and 19% is obese respectively).
 The distribution of overweight and obese adults is not equal; Southern Queens has a large concentration of overweight adults while Eastern Brooklyn has a high incidence of obesity.

 The streets themselves are designed for efficient movement of vehicles, which often means wide streets that induce speeding, long crossing distances, and uncomfortable, restrained sidewalks.
-As a result, drivers of cars and trucks kill hundreds of people, some on a bicycle, every year citywide, and injure thousands of others.
+As a result, drivers of cars and trucks kill hundreds of people every year citywide, and injure thousands of others.
+Some are on a bicycle, but many are people on foot using and crossing the street.

 In 2011, Queens Community Board 12, covering areas like downtown Jamaica, South Jamaica, and St. Albans, came in second citywide for most pedestrian deaths by community board, according to a report by Transportation Alternatives.

-This exacerbates the accessibility of limited existing open spaces by turning every intersection into a stressful, if not dangerous, experience which clearly is not friendly for families or anyone with physical impairments.
+This exacerbates the accessibility of limited existing open spaces by turning every intersection into a stressful experience, which clearly is not friendly for families, children, or anyone with physical impairments.

 Nonexistent Bike Lane Network